Alan-Miller/http-mini/README.md

 ### Instructions

 * Create a service called `deleteArmy.js`.
   * As mentioned, each army has a shortname.
 Each army also has an ID.
-Pass a `shortname` parameter and an `id` parameter into our service.
+Pass a `shortname` parameter and an `id` parameter into the function in our service function.
   * Use `axios.delete`.
   * If you wanted to destroy the leader of the Great Goblin Family, the URL would be `/goblin/3`.
 However, as with the previous service, we will need a dynamic URL that can take in our variables.
     <details>